Last Updated: November 03, 2023

 Steps to take before the Test

-- Install the ETS Secure Test Browser after downloading it on the system.
+- Install the ETS Secure Browser after downloading it on the system from the ETS website.

-- Test-takers; will be required to run the file after downloading it.
-There are two versions of this available-one for Windows and another for Mac.
+- Test-takers must run the file after downloading it.
+Two versions of this are available- one for Windows and another for Mac.

 - Test-takers' should run the ProctorU Equipment Check to ensure that the system, the microphone, and the speaker are intact and in perfect shape to use for the test.

-- In case of firewalls and other security issues, candidates should disable or reconfigure their applications before the test.
+- In case of firewalls and other security issues, candidates should update the firewall settings before the test to enable popups.

 How to Register?